 Windows

 For windows, we recommend to use the .msi installer from the newest release.
-The installer has been tested on Windows 11 but should also work on at least Windows 10.
+The installer has been tested on Windows 11 but should also work on Windows 10.
+Older versions may also work but are not officially supported by Spellbook.

 MacOS